facundopossee/challenge-netcore/README.md

 # .NET Core - Challenge
-This project is a challenge for a .net core interview
+This project was developed for a .net interview challenge

 ### STATEMENT